Welcome to Eco Revolt – the blog of anti-civ eco-radical and guerrilla ontologist philosopher/writer Julian Langer (me).

 Anti-civ eco-radicalism, under my definition, is an (anti-)political sympathy toward anti-technology and anti-meliorist environmentalism, through an anarchist and post-anarchist practice.

 Guerilla ontology is, in one sense, a practice of active philosophy, aimed at groups and individuals, so as to challenge dominant belief systems, tied to ideological concepts of this culture, through concepts, words, ideas and their practice that are aimed at deconstructing Reality constructions.
 In another sense, it is the active creation and destruction of the social-ontology of civilisation, it’s machinery and what is generally considered “property damage” (my inner Stirner screams “SPOOK!” at the idea of property).
 This term, as far as I’m personally aware, owes it’s origins (whatever that means – the repetition of a term isn’t a repetition, but a rhyme, new and unique in each utterance or encoding) in agnostic mystic Robert Anton Wilson (someone who’s ideas I’m just exploring).
-My first exposure to the practice came in 2013, when I first read Hakim Bey’s T.A.Z., but have only recently started using the term to describe my project recently, even though it has been an aspect of my project from the birth of the book I started writing in 2013, which I abandoned and led to Feral Consciousness.
+My first exposure to the practice came when I first read Hakim Bey’s T.A.Z. and it has been an aspect of my project from the birth of the book I started writing in 2013, which I abandoned and led to Feral Consciousness.

-In terms of placing this on lines of (anti-)political spectrums, this might be considered to be Thoreau meets schizoanalysis and insurrectionary-green-anarchist existentialism
+In terms of placing this on lines of (anti-)political spectrums, this might be considered to be Thoreau meets post-Lacanian schizoanalysis (semiotic-complexification directed towards the wild) and insurrectionary-green-anarchist existentialism (we’re born wild/free and condemned to it, so fuck civilisation!).
+As far as “spirituality” and religion goes, this is an iconoclastic hylozoic mysticism.

 The Articles, Essays, Poems and More page is where you can access my writings that I’ve posted here.